 adapted from Nestle Toll House's Chocolate Pound Cake recipe.
 It's easy

-Baking Bar be sure and add more sugar to the recipe.
+Baking Bars, be sure and add more sugar to the recipe.

-I don't always use the glaze.
+I don't usually make a glaze, but I've included the recipe in case you'd like to.
 Sometimes I sprinkle this cake with powdered sugar, as in the photo.
 This cake goes well with ice cream or whipped cream, too!

 BITTERSWEET CHOCOLATE BUNDT CAKE

 2 cups all-purpose flour